-These are some strategies I’ve learnt and intuited that have helped me play better Chess; that might in turn prove valuable to anyone wanting to up their game.
+These are some strategies I’ve learnt that have helped me play better Chess; and may prove valuable to anyone looking to up their game.

 Castling early allows the King to be moved to safety before the position becomes complicated.
 Also, it helps to give you an idea of how to marshall your pieces on either side of the board.